Businesses who track their website traffic would have noticed the tremendous growth in traffic coming from mobile devices over the past few years.

 - the company’s IT department alerts them about excess data usage or notice unusual patterns of access to restricted files

-- a rouge application is used to gain access to a company’s data through WiFi connectivity
+- a rogue application is used to gain access to a company’s data through WiFi connectivity

 - they receive an extraordinarily high phone bill